JrVerbiest/jrverbiest.github.io/README.md

 ## About

 I hold two MSc degrees and a PhD in engineering, with over a decade of experience across industries - microwave, preclinical, and medical sectors.
-After applying my engineering expertise in these industries for 13 years, I started, in 2017, transitioning towards data by self education.
+After applying my engineering expertise in these industries for 13 years, I started, in 2017, transitioning towards data by self-education.
 In 2020, I returned to academia, working on health-related data projects.

 <br>